skalenetwork/mirage-manager/docs/Committee.md

-**dev:** _Only callable by authorized addresses (restricted) Flushes rewards before selection and initiates DKG for the new committee Reverts if a committee rotation is already in progress_
+**dev:** _Only callable by authorized addresses (restricted) Flushes rewards before selection and initiates DKG for the new committee Reverts only if a the successor committee is already elected and DKG completed If DKG of successor committee is not completed, the new committee is overwritten_

 ### setMinTransitionDelay